 To be fair, heights, insects, and deep water also rank above death in the most commonly cited survey.
 That's from The Book of Lists, which in 1977 reproduced a 1973 survey by Bruskin Associates.* Here's the full ranking of the "14 worst human fears": 1.
 Speaking before a group 2.
 Heights 3.
 Insects and Bugs 4.
 Financial Problems 5.
 Deep Water.
 6. Sickness 7.
 Death 8.
 Flying 9.Loneliness 10.
 Dogs 11.
 Driving in a Car 12.
 Darkness 13.
 Elevators.
 14. Escalators.

 So if you fear speaking in public more than riding an escalator, you're certainly not alone.
-Even when you consider that public speaking is only mentioned more often than death, speech anxiety is certainly on a lot of hit lists of things people would rather not do.
+Even when you consider that public speaking is only mentioned more often than death, it is certainly on a lot of hit lists of things people would rather not do.
 But what specifically causes this type of social anxiety?

 Speech Anxiety and Stage Fright Among Professionals

 As the founder and president of The Genard Method in Boston, I work constantly with professionals who struggle with fear of public speaking.
 Watch the video below this paragraph, where I explain my Fearless Speaking System.
 From years of working with these clients, all of whom have the courage to face their anxiety and overcome it, I've created a "Top 10" list of reasons speakers and presenters struggle with stage fright, along with ways to overcome your fears.